Episteme and Techne

 If life and health are among the primary objects of nature, then the Stoic teaching is that doing everything to obtain life and health is morality.
 But this claim must be qualified; it is not moral to strive for life and health in an unjust way.
 Another of the primary objects of nature is human solidarity.
 Thus, making every effort to obtain life and health (and the other primary objects of nature) is the same as being virtuous, just as making every effort to cure a patient is the same as following the craft of medicine.
 Whether the sage actually obtains life and health (or his other specific objectives in his actions) is beyond his control.
 Finally, however, virtuously striving for these is more important than obtaining them — it is, in fact, the only true good.

 In Book III, the Stoic Cato explains this complicated position.
 Human beings begin life automatically and instinctively seeking the primary objects of nature, but as their power of reason develops, they come to realize, if they attain a correct understanding, that moral action is really the end of life.
 So they shift the aim of their life, from the primary objects of nature themselves to doing everything possible to attain them.
-Using an analogy to marksmanship, Cato says that someone who makes it his purpose to hit the target would do everything he could to hit the target.
-Thus, he says, his end would be to try everything he could.
+Using an analogy to marksmanship, Cato says that someone who makes it his purpose to hit the target would do everything he could to aim straight.
+Thus, he says, his end would be to try everything he could to aim straight.
 Cato’s thought is that the sage will aim for such things as health; however, the good — and therefore the end he seeks — is in the way he pursues health.
 Thus, actually getting health is preferable to not getting it, but pursuing it in a moral way is what is desirable in itself.
 So, he explains, wisdom (sapientia) is not like medicine or navigation but closer to acting and dancing, where the end is the exercise of the art and is in the art itself and not external to it.
 Even this analogy to the art of dancing is not quite adequate.
 According to Cato, a virtuous action entails all the virtues; presumably he means, e.g., a just action is also moderate and courageous.
 However, not every dance movement includes all the possible dance steps (III.
 22–25).
 In sum, the Stoics give us the powerful idea that the excellent human life, and happiness, is the same thing as performing in an artful way, striving for a life of natural satisfactions, but actually finding ultimate value in the way one strives.

 5. Alexander of Aphrodisias